VFR Pilot Rating vs IFR Pilot Rating

 Flight Approaches

 Captain Judy’s Corner: Technological Historical Approach Looking from the Citation jet cockpit, Charles de Gaulle international airport (CDG) was off our right wingtip.
 The city of Paris was off our left wing.
-La Bourget airport (LFPB) was directly ahead.
+Le Bourget airport (LFPB) was directly ahead.
 The stunning view took our breath away.
 We anticipated stepping back in time as we approached this famous airport.
-La Bourget conjured up images of 1927 with a lanky, tasseled-haired Charles Lindberg climbing down from his gray monoplane having just completed his historic nonstop flight from New York City to Paris.
+Le Bourget conjured up images of 1927 with a lanky, tousle-haired Charles Lindbergh climbing down from his gray monoplane having just completed his historic nonstop flight from New York City to Paris.
 We were about to make a technological historic approach.
-Coming into Paris As we approached LFPB, we could have been on any instrument landing system (ILS) in the world with exceptions based on … Read more
+Coming into Paris: A Memorable Instrument Approach As we approached LFPB, we could have been on any instrument landing system (ILS) in the world … Read more

 Pilots as A&P Mechanics

-Should You Become Both?
 Becoming an aircraft mechanic is a rewarding career.
 So is becoming a pilot.
 So, why would anyone go to the trouble of becoming both?
 After all, you’ll likely choose one or the other for a career.
 There are many good reasons why people choose to train in both fields.
 For example, a professional pilot who has become trained as an aircraft mechanic is more likely to notice if something seems ‘off’ during flight.
 This is a safety issue.
 Just as an auto mechanic would notice a problem while driving, an A&P would notice a problem with flying.
-Likewise, a professional mechanic who is also a pilot knows exactly how the controls should feel or how the … Read more
+Likewise, a professional mechanic who is also a pilot knows exactly how the controls should feel or how the engine should sound.
+The … Read more

 Citation Mustang flown by Captain Judy Rice